MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines.md

   :::image type="content" source="media/pipelines-pre-step-config.png" alt-text="Pipelines pre-deployment step required":::

    > [!IMPORTANT]
    > Adding a pre-deployment step gates pipelines deployments, but makers are required to have permission to import solutions to the target environment.
-A separate feature will be available soon for deploying with service principals.

 ## Triggers and actions